copremesis/api_braintree/api.md

 In a kitchen a gem would essentially be prep work before the chef begins to cook.

-If I were going to make gumbo, one essential time consuming ingredient would be the *Roux*.
+If the client requests gumbo, one essential time consuming ingredient would be the *Roux*.

+(cooking and time ... slower the better )

 If the cook were to *always* prepare the roux for each dish this could add complexity and time when preparing a single dish.